Attention at Rest Stays at Rest: Breaking Visual Inertia for Cognitive Hallucination Mitigation: Introduction

-To address this limitation, we propose a training-free Inertia-aware Visual Excitation (\ours) method to mitigate cognitive hallucinations.
+To address this limitation, we propose Inertia-aware Visual Excitation (\ours) to mitigate cognitive hallucinations.
 Unlike previous methods that simply amplify attention, \ours explicitly breaks the inertial pattern of visual attention, reactivating it to emphasize overlooked visual regions that require compositional understanding of inter-object relationships.
 Specifically, we first identify visual tokens that dynamically emerge relative to historical attention trends while separating tokens exhibiting inertial behavior, enabling the model to focus on newly relevant regions.
 To further prevent persistent over-concentration on localized areas, \ours applies an Inertia-aware Attention Penalty that adaptively penalizes attention to tokens with sustained inertia, promoting the capture of compositional visual semantics necessary for relational inference.
-Extensive experiments demonstrate that \ours is effective across various baseline MLLMs~\cite{liu2024improved, dai2023instructblip, bai2025qwen2} and multiple hallucination benchmarks~\cite{zheng2024reefknot, fu2024mmecomprehensiveevaluationbenchmark, Li-hallucination-2023, liu2024mmbench}, showing particularly strong performance on cognitive hallucination tasks.
+Extensive experiments demonstrate that \ours remains effective across various MLLMs and multiple benchmarks without additional training.